AssertionBench: A Benchmark to Evaluate Large-Language Models for Assertion Generation: Experimental Setup

+$\bullet$ {\bem{$\cllama$}} is a suite of autoregressive transformer models for code and text generation, including a 70B parameter variant that uses Grouped-Query Attention for scalable inference.

+$\bullet$ {\bem{$\llama$}} is a 70B-parameter transformer with an 8,192-token context window, pre-trained on 15 trillion tokens from publicly available datasets.

-{\bf Evaluation Protocol}: To evaluate effectiveness of the different LLMs, our few-shot testing regime consists of 1-shot and 5-shot in-context examples.
-Each in-context example is a tuple $\langle \mathcal{D}, \mathcal{A} \rangle$, where $\mathcal{D}$ is a Verilog design source code and $\mathcal{A}$ is a set of formally verified assertions containing a minimum of two (2) and a maximum of 10 assertions with an average of 4.8 assertions per example.
-We use a prompt as shown in~\Cref{fig:prompt_1shot} consisting of four parts -- (i) an English language description of the task in hand, (ii) a training Verilog design with all newlines and comments removed, (iii) an assertion in SystemVerilog Assertion~\cite{svmlrm} format, and (iv) a test Verilog design with all new lines and comments removed.
-Followed by training, we provide each trained model 100 test Verilog programs to infer assertions.
-In our experiments, we have found all of the LLM models generate syntactically erroneous assertions, \ie, each LLM fails to learn the SVA syntax from the training examples.
-Consequently, we use a syntax corrector (Assertion Syntax Corrector block in~\Cref{fig:eval_framework}) using $\gptt$ and feed the output of the syntax corrector to Cadence JasperGold FPV engine to evaluate the quality of the generated assertions.
-Note any other FPV engine compatible with SVA will work as well.
+{\bf Evaluation Protocol}: To evaluate effectiveness of the different LLMs, the few-shot testing regime consists of 1-shot and 5-shot ICL examples.
+Each example is a tuple consisting of a Verilog design source code and a set of formally verified assertions containing up to 10 assertions. ~\Cref{fig:prompt_1shot} shows our prompt consisting of four parts -- (i) an English language description of the task, (ii) the Verilog design, (iii) an assertion in SystemVerilog Assertion (SVA)~\cite{svmlrm} format, and (iv) a test Verilog design.
+Next, we prompt each LLM with the ICL examples and evaluate them on 100 test Verilog designs to infer assertions.
+In our experiments, we have found all of the LLMs generate syntactically erroneous assertions, \ie, each LLM fails to learn the SVA syntax from the ICL examples.
+Consequently, we use a syntax corrector (SC) using $\gptt$ and feed the output of the SC to JG to evaluate the quality of the generated assertions.
+Any other SVA-compatible formal property verifier (FPV) will work as well.

-{\em Metrics}: We evaluate the assertions generated from the test programs using following three metrics for each $k$-shot training for each LLM.

-\begin{itemize} \item {\bf Pass}: It quantifies the fraction of generated assertions that FPV engine attests as valid for the design.
-This includes the Vacuous and the Pass cases from~\Cref{tab:assertion_eval}. \item {\bf Fail}: It quantifies the fraction of generated assertions that FPV engine attests as wrong for the design and generates a counterexample trace.
-This includes the Fail case from~\Cref{tab:assertion_eval}. \item {\bf Error}: It quantifies the fraction of generated assertions for which the FPV engine identifies one or more syntactic errors in the assertions even after syntax correction by the $\gptt$. \end{itemize}
+{\bf Metrics}: We evaluate the assertions generated for the test programs using the following three metrics for each LLM -- (i) {\bf Pass} quantifies the fraction of generated assertions that FPV attests as valid for the design; (ii) {\bf Fail} quantifies the fraction of generated assertions that FPV attests as wrong with a counterexamples trace (CEX); and (iii) {\bf Error} quantifies the fraction of generated assertions for which the FPV identifies syntactic errors even after syntax correction.
+We have not reported any other metric, \eg, assertion coverage~\cite{athavale2014dac}, as that is meaningful only when an assertion is valid and one wants to quantify the quality of the assertion or would like to induce a ranking on assertions~\cite{pal2020tcad}.
+In current work, we did not target to quantify the quality of the assertions neither did we want to induce a rank on them.
+Rather we focused on the ability of the SOTA LLMs on generating correct assertions.